About Birdland

 The Early Days of Jazz in NYC

-When the original Birdland opened in December of 1949, Charlie Parker was the headliner and the club was located on Broadway, a block west of the 52nd Street scene, which was a hotbed of jazz in the 1930s and 40s.
+When the original Birdland opened in December of 1949, Charlie Parker was the headliner and the club was located on Broadway at 52nd Street, which was a hotbed of jazz in the 1930s and 40s.

-In its first five years of existence, 1,400,000 paid the $1.50 admission to make their way either right to the cabaret section or left to the intense listening bullpen to hear Birdland’s attractions and sample its atmosphere.
-Given the artists on the bill, that comes as no surprise.
-Birdland’s booking history reads like a who’s who of jazz: Charlie Parker, Dizzy Gillespie, Thelonious Monk, Miles Davis, John Coltrane, Bud Powell, Stan Getz, Lester Young, Erroll Garner, and many, many others.
+In its first five years of existence, 1,400,000 guests paid the $1.50 admission to made their way either to the right side cabaret section or left side listening bullpen to hear Birdland’s attractions.
+Birdland’s booking history reads like a who’s who of jazz: Charlie Parker, Dizzy Gillespie, Ella Fitzgerald, Thelonious Monk, Sarah Vaughan, Miles Davis, John Coltrane, Bud Powell, Stan Getz, Lester Young, Erroll Garner, and many, many others.

 Considering the excitement that Birdland generated on a daily basis, it’s no surprise that the club attracted its share of celebrities.
 Regulars to the nightly festivities included such household names as Gary Cooper, Marilyn Monroe, Frank Sinatra, Joe Louis, Marlene Dietrich, Ava Gardner, Sammy Davis, Jr. and Sugar Ray Robinson.